 But as companies take more robust steps to ensure data security, could this affect your ability to access this information?
 Sure, as a marketer, you’re not at all inclined to employ this info maliciously; but who can tell the difference beforehand?

-One thing you can do is to ensure that you’re not overusing data; people tend to have less trust when information about them shows up that is not immediately relevant to the product being pitched.
-Invest in your marketing platform by making sure that data is relevant, and that there is transparency in how it was acquired and how you intend to use it.
+One thing you can do is to ensure that you’re not overusing data; people tend to have less trust when information about them shows up that is not immediately relevant to the product.
+Invest in your marketing by making sure that data is relevant, and transparent in how you intend to use it.

 Risk Management in the Age of IoT